pymc-devs/pymc-examples/myst_nbs/case_studies/log-gaussian-cox-process.myst.md

 plt.title("Anemone counts per grid cell"), plt.colorbar(label="Anemone size");
 ```

 We can see that all of the counts are fairly low and range from zero to five.
-With all of our data prepared, we can go ahead and start writing out our probabilistic model in PyMC3.
+With all of our data prepared, we can go ahead and start writing out our probabilistic model in PyMC.
 We are going to treat each of the per-cell counts $Y_1,...Y_M$ above as a Poisson random variable.

 +++